dubtran/hypemergence/README.md

 --------------------------------------
 ~ An attempt to check out *emerging* musicians that are currently being blogged about

-HypeMergence is a web app that collects artists from [Hypem's Latest Blogged](http://hypem.com/latest/noremix) and their data from [Echonest](http://the.echonest.com/) and [Next Big Sound(NBS)](https://www.nextbigsound.com/).
-It then runs some "magic" or rather *analytics* on the data collected to then show you if the artist will be emerging or not.
+HypeMergence is a web app that displays a rank of how emerging artists collected from [Hypem's Latest Blogged](http://hypem.com/latest/noremix) will be.
+The rank is derived from a support vector machine classification on data from [Echonest](http://the.echonest.com/) and [Next Big Sound(NBS)](https://www.nextbigsound.com/).

-Artists are ranked, from left to right, according to their probablity of being an emerging artist
+Artists are ranked, from left to right, according to their probablity of being an emerging artist.
 Emerging artists are labeled in yellow, whereas artists in white are unfortunately not so much.

-**Check it out here: [HypeMergence](http://bit.ly/1nYCk7q)**
+**Check it out here: [HypeMergence](http://bit.ly/1nYCk7q)(Chrome and Safari only)**

+*For some goodies, if you click the artist you'll get their song via Soundcloud.
+If you hover, you'll see their social media user change over time - normalized to account for artists with less follwers/listens/etc.*

+("")
 --------------------------------------
 ####Here's what you'll see

 #####Featurization

 - **blogged_collection.py**: Creates an object with the following instances: